tatpongkatanyukul/ANN/2023/objectdetection.md

 # Object Detection

+## Plan 2
+1. Do manual set up as Nicholas Renotte shows: this is going to be quite painful.

 ## Plan 1
 1. Use ```intel/object-detection``` docker image for set up
 2. Use Nicholas Renotte and tensorflow examples for examples